 The outcome for individuals with FTD is poor.

-The disease progresses steadily and often rapidly, ranging from less than 2 years in some individuals to more than 10 years in others.
-Eventually some individuals with FTD will need 24-hour care and monitoring at home or in an institutionalized care setting.
+The disease progresses steadily and often rapidly, ranging from less than two years in some individuals to more than ten years in others.
+Eventually, some individuals with FTD will need 24-hour care and monitoring at home or in an institutionalized care setting.

 Page Information, Citing and Disclaimer

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.